core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 On the other hand, the mutable parts of the Security Context are updated by the endpoint when executing the security protocol, but may nevertheless become outdated, e.g., due to loss of the mutable Security Context (see {{ssec-loss-mutable-context}}) or exhaustion of Sender Sequence Numbers (see {{ssec-wrap-around-partial-iv}}).

-If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context and MUST accordingly take the actions defined in {{ssec-loss-mutable-context}}.
+If it is not feasible or practically possible to store and maintain up-to-date the mutable part in non-volatile memory (e.g., due to limited number of write operations), the endpoint MUST be able to detect a loss of the mutable Security Context.

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}